arjunkchaudhary/arjunkchaudhary.github.io/README.md

 # Arjun Kumar Chaudhary — Personal site

-Bilingual (English / नेपाली) personal website modelled on [tarikulislambabu.github.io](https://tarikulislambabu.github.io/), built from the Australia Awards CV and additional academic notes.
+Bilingual (English / नेपाली) personal website of Arjun Kumar Chaudhary, Audit Officer at the Office of the Auditor General of Nepal and MBA and Master of Economics, Australian National University.

 ## Contents